adaapp/sqa-nov-2021-team7/README.md

 ## About the Project
 This repository contains a web application developed using TypeScript that enables users to create, read, update and delete todo items.
+TypeScript was used to enforce strict typing and good coding practices for both the source code and the tests.
 It is a full-stack project that contains a frontend written in the [React](https://reactjs.org/) framework and is powered by a backend server using the [Express](http://expressjs.com/) framework.

 Data is persisted in-memory as a cache.
 It does not have a database connection, however discussions were made